 Introduces computer design and computer graphics.
-Topics include the use of computer-assisted drafting tools and software, office practices and standards and design and drafting terms used in
+Topics include the use of computer-assisted drafting tools and software, office practices and standards and design and drafting terms used in industry.
+Introduction to computer hardware and software, operating environments and applied use of 2-D and 3-D drafting techniques on a computer are covered.

-Computer Network System

-Introduces technical students to the fundamentals necessary to succeed in advanced computer coursework.
+ETD1201C (4.0 credit hours) Computer Network System Introduces technical students to the fundamentals necessary to succeed in advanced computer coursework.
 Topics include exposure to computer hardware and software, peripherals, networks, operating systems and the Internet.
 Special emphasis is placed on LAN network.